The Textile Industry is a Dirty Business

 The idea of Zero Panik Textile Recycling was born from the founder’s struggle to recycle her toddler’s unusable clothes.
 A simple home cleaning project helped to uncover uncomfortable truths about clothing donations and downcycling practices.

 The Zero Panik Textile Recycling bin is unlike any other bin.
-Strategically placed in apartment buildings and other convenient locations, consumers can drop off their unwanted textiles for points towards future purchases.
+Strategically placed in apartment buildings and other convenient locations, consumers can drop off their unwanted textiles for points toward future purchases.
 In collaboration with manufacturers, textile processors, repair specialists, and secondhand shops, Zero Panik Textile Recycling aims to reduce downcycling and landfilling to close the loop on fashion.